GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 By now, you should have cracked some passwords, but not all.
 This is because the dictionary you used contains only a small set of English words, with no common passwords or variants.
 Instead of the rather small list of words used above, you will now use biglist.txt that you downloaded earlier, which contains 2.2 million words and commonly used passwords.

-- Execute the crackSHA.py script again with the new dictionary, as shown below:
+- Execute the crackSHA.py script again with the new dictionary (biglist.txt), as shown below:
 ```
 >   ./crackSHA.py htpasswd-sha1 biglist.txt
 ```